-The Pitons Management Area in the southwest of Saint Lucia contains the greater part of a collapsed stratovolcano contained within the volcanic system, known to geologists as the Soufriere Volcanic Center.
+The Pitons Management Area in the southwest of Saint Lucia contains the greater part of a collapsed stratovolcano within the volcanic system known to geologists as the Soufriere Volcanic Center.
 The twin Pitons, two towering volcanic spires, are the major iconic landmarks of the Caribbean island.

 Belonging to the Lesser Antilles, the volcanic island of Saint Lucia is located in the Eastern Caribbean Sea and surrounded by the Atlantic Ocean.
 The Pitons Management Area in the Southwest of Saint Lucia is a multiple use conservation and management area of 1,134 ha (2,802 acres) of land and 875 ha (2,162 acres) of sea, respectively.

 The eponymous Pitons, two towering volcanic spires, are the major iconic landmarks of the island.
 These spectacular twin pinnacles, Gros Piton and Petit Piton, rise side by side from the sea.
 They are bridged by an inland ridge and tower above an accessible caldera-like formation known as the Qualibou Depression.

 The Pitons Management Area is located within the Soufriere Volcanic Center and encompasses a wide range of its diverse geological features, including a site of geothermal activity with fumaroles and hot springs known as the Sulphur Springs.
 Petroglyphs and diverse artifacts bear witness of the Amerindian Carib population which historically inhabited what is now the Pitons Management Area.